 Patience is a virtue.
 If you have a friend, family member, employee or co-worker who usually responds to your voicemails and texts, then there's probably a good reason why he/she doesn't answer.
 Before freaking out, panicking, getting mad, or sulking, consider the different possibilities.
 Consider all the times you had circumstances where you were not able to respond to others.
 If your friend or family member is tried and true considerate with returning calls and texts, trust that there is a good reason.

 If you have a friend or family member who habitually doesn't respond to phone calls, voice mails, and sometimes texts, well then, there you go.
 They're not reliable.

 Finally, think before you freak!
 Chances are, everything will be alright!

 P.S.
-The Citizens Against Crime meeting was cancelled.
-You were sent a text?
-Didn't you get it?
+The Citizens Against Crime meeting was canceled.
+You were sent a text, didn't you get it?

 © 2015 Lori Colbo